Our wealth management principles

 |Gold||To protect your portfolio against inflation and volatility.|

-Beyond these 5 assets it is difficult to improve a portfolio further especially when you incorporate transaction costs.
-However Stockspot also offers Themes for clients who want to personalise their portfolio with a range of other investment options including socially responsible shares or dividend shares.
+Stockspot also offers investment themes to clients who want to personalise their portfolio with a range of other investment options including socially responsible shares or dividend shares.

 Today about 90% of the trading in markets is done by professionals.
 The price movement of individual shares is mainly caused by fund managers trading against each other.
 This is a ‘zero sum game’ which means that for every winner there is also a loser.
 On average, fund managers just earn the market return minus their fees.

 This wasn’t the case in the 1970s when there was only 5,000 fund managers in the world, today people have better and faster access to information and over 1,000,000 professionals actively managing money.
 New information gets reflected very quickly into stock prices.
 News that everyone knows is already baked into share prices and new news is factored in almost instantaneously.
-This is why professional fund managers have on average performed worse than the market since the 1990s.
+This has been the case since the 1990s and why almost all professionals have had worse performance than the market index since then.

 Fund managers struggle to stay on top for an extended period, as most favour a certain investment style (like value or growth) and these styles come in and out of favour.
 Because of investor return-chasing behaviour, top performing funds tend to attract the most money after good performance and just before they start to lag.
 The same happens with ‘hot’ asset classes or sectors of the market – inflows tend to be largest at the top which is exactly when they should be avoided.

-This is why Warren Buffett, the most successful active share investor of all time, says people should not pick stocks anymore or pay fund managers to pick stocks.
+This is why Warren Buffett, the most successful active stock picker of all time, says people should not pick stocks anymore or pay fund managers to pick stocks.
 Buffett recommends index investing and so do we.

-The average active fund manager takes additional risk to try and time the market or pick the right shares.
-We don’t try to beat the market.
+We are less risky than the average active fund manager because we don’t try to beat the market.
 Instead our investment strategies track a broad range of global assets to generate long term returns and reduce risk via diversification.

 Our clients get access to balancing funds to help smooth returns and avoid the temptation to chase markets when they are at the top of their cycle and most risky.